-Hormonal replacement can also help both men and women with libido, vaginal dryness, and erection capability.
+Hormonal replacement can also help both men and women with libido, vaginal dryness, and erection issues.
 Ask your doctor if this is a possibility for you.
-Hormone replacement can come in the form of pills, patches, creams, or injectibles.
+Hormone replacement can come in the form of pills, patches, creams, or injectable medications.

 Staying Healthy Enough for Sex

 Maintain optimal health overall for a healthy sex life.
 This includes maintaining proper blood sugar levels.
 Remember, sex is like exercise in the sense that is uses up energy, so be aware of your glucose levels.
-Hypoglycemia can occur during sex, as it does with exercise.
-Consider checking your blood sugar levels before engaging in sexual activity.
+Hypoglycemia can occur during sex, as it does with exercise if you are on medications that increase the amount of insulin in the body.
+If you are, consider checking your blood sugar levels before engaging in sexual activity.
 Also keep in mind that what is good for the heart is good for the genitals.
 Sexual arousal, vaginal lubrication, and erection all have a lot to do physically with blood flow.
 Engage in a lifestyle that promotes good heart health and circulation.

 Vibrators to Overcome Neuropathy

 Did you know sometimes using a vibrator could help with neuropathy and increase stimulation?
 This is true for both men and women, although it can take several uses before a change is noticed.
 Consider getting a small vibrator and applying it to areas where you experience neuropathy for a few minutes each day.